 Motivation for correcting the OGCM are large-scale spurious surface heat fluxes (compare Fig. 3) of models of the North Atlantic, recognized as a long standing deficiency in many previous model studies (Böning et al., 1996; Willebrand et al., 2001)), coming along with a bias of too low northward heat transport.
-In particular, spurious heat fluxes are related to a missing northward turn of the NAC as it flows southeast of Newfoundland, showing up in eddy-permitting OGCM's (but also, to a sometimes even larger amount, in non-eddyresolving models).
+In particular, spurious heat fluxes are related to a missing northward turn of the NAC as it flows southeast of Newfoundland, showing up in eddy-permitting OGCM's (but also, to an sometimes even larger amount, in non-eddy-resolving models).
 We argue, that using such an eddy-permitting (uncorrected) OGCM in a coupled model system, as it now becomes possible, might not improve the realism of the simulation, compared to the use of a non-eddy-resolving OGCM, at least in this ("storm track formation") region, which is of potential importance for air-sea interaction.
-Unless a suitable parameterization is found, the correction strategy for the OGCM presented in this study might allow to simulate the correct position of the subpolar front in the western North Atlantic, with benefits for the realistic coupled simulation of the atmospheric storm track in this region.
+The correction strategy for the OGCM presented in this study might allow to simulate the correct position of the subpolar front in the western North Atlantic, with benefits for the realistic coupled simulation of the atmospheric strom track in this region.